DONATE

 Surgery

-In the case of advanced diabetic retinopathy, surgery may be needed to remove blood and new blood vessels from the back of the eye.
+In the case of advanced diabetic retinopathy, surgery may be needed to remove blood and new blood vessels from the eye.

 What we’re doing